Originally Published on March 26, 2020. Last Updated on August 9, 2023.

 Fire pits create a rustic, relaxed focal point for your backyard.
 Orienting outdoor furniture, lighting, and elements like lattice walls and more substantial structures to radiate outward from your fire pit immediately ground your design and gives you room to play.

 Fire pits serve as a social gathering place regardless of the season.
 In the crisp autumn evenings, you and your family can gather around the flame, roast marshmallows, and tell ghost stories late into the night.
 During a sunny summer day, fire pits allow you to put the finishing touches on your famous barbecue recipe while watching the kids splash around in the pool.

-Ready to transform your backyard with the addition of a fire pit?
-A quick search online for fire pit designs will have you overwhelmed with possibilities.
 With so many shapes, materials, designs, and construction methods to choose from, where do you begin?
-We’ve collected our favorite DIY and ready-to-buy fire pit ideas so you don’t have to pore over Pinterest any longer.
+We’ve collected our favorite DIY projects and ready-to-buy fire pit ideas so you don’t have to pour over Pinterest any longer.

 Fire Pit Ideas You Can Build

 When you collect and place the materials yourself, the design possibilities with a fire pit are nearly limitless.
 With some planning, precision, and plenty of hard work, you can carve an outdoor fire pit from scratch in any corner of the yard.
 DIY projects are more labor-intensive but usually translate to lower costs.

 Stone fire pits are among the most affordable options for DIY fire pits in your backyard.
 When ordering your material, choose palletized stone for a uniform shape and size.
 Using a piece of rebar and string, determine the intended width of your fire pit area.
 Use spray paint to make a large circle.
 Excavate the area to a depth of about six inches.
 Make a second circle inside of that area with the circumference of your actual fire pit.